FairwindsOps/pentagon/docs/kops.md

 ## Basic Setup
 * This gets you an RO-style VPC, with a kube cluster inside that VPC.
   * Some cluster details:
-    * The cluster master and nodes are not in a private subnet
+    * The cluster master and nodes are not in a [private subnet](https://github.com/kubernetes/kops/issues/220).
-    * The addons are not automatically installed
+    * The addons are not [automatically installed](https://github.com/kubernetes/kops/issues/243)
-    * Single master
+    * This example is for a single master.
+HA master setups are supported. `etcd` needs a quorum of an odd number of instances, hence, a minimum of 3.
+See [Run with a HA master](https://github.com/kubernetes/kops/blob/master/README.md#other-interesting-modes)
+* For a working example, see [dev-infra](https://github.com/reactiveops/dev-infra).

 ## Prerequisites